-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Switzerland.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Korea.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.

 The OECD Working Group on Bribery doubts Argentina’s commitment to fight foreign bribery.
 Argentina still has no law to punish companies for foreign bribery or prosecute its citizens who commit this crime abroad.
 Widespread delays continue to plague complex economic crime investigations.